chembl/chembl_webresource_client/README.rst

             for key, val in compounds2targets.items():
                 writer.writerow([key] + list(val))

-4. If you run the example above to get all distinct uniprot accession for targets related with oxacillin (CHEMBL819) you will find only 3 targets for E.coli (A1E3K9, P35695, P62593).
-ChEMBL website (https://www.ebi.ac.uk/chembl/compound/inspect/CHEMBL819), on the other hand will show 4 targets (A1E3K9, P35695, P62593 and P00811).
+4. If you run the example above to get all distinct uniprot accession for targets related with oxacillin (CHEMBL819) you will find only 3 targets for ``E.coli`` (``A1E3K9``, ``P35695``, ``P62593``).
+ChEMBL website (https://www.ebi.ac.uk/chembl/compound/inspect/CHEMBL819), on the other hand will show 4 targets (``A1E3K9``, ``P35695``, ``P62593`` and ``P00811``).
 You may wonder why this discrepancy occurs.
 The ChEMBL interface aggregates data from salts and parent compounds and API just returns the data as they are stored in the database.
 In order to get the same results you will need to add in a call to the molecule_forms endpoint like in the example below, which is taken directly from Marco Galadrini repository (https://github.com/mgalardini/chembl_tools) exposing more useful functions that will soon become a part of the client (https://github.com/chembl/chembl_webresource_client/issues/25).

    ::